 I particularly like the funny wedding postponement cards sold on Etsy, Minted, some online wedding stationery stores and some online stores.

-You can get them in paper cards as well as digital cards (or wedding event postponement eVites).
+You can get them in paper cards as well as digital cards (or wedding date change eVites).
 With cards like those, you don’t have to think about what to write.